siddharthal/siddharthal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
  Siddhartha is a Ph.D. candidate in the Department of Computer Science at the University of Illinois at Urbana Champaign.
- His research interests span broad areas of deep learning with emphasis on its application to Chemistry and Drug Discovery.
+ His research interests broadly include:
- He is always eager to chat about research concerning Deep Learning and Physical Sciences.
+ - Deep Learning and Machine Learning
+ - Cheminformatics and Computational Drug Discovery
+ - Graph Neural Neworks.

  He received his Bachelor's in Computer Science and Master's in Computational Natural Sciences from IIIT Hyderabad, India.
  Previously, he worked as a Software Developer at Microsoft India and as a Machine Learning Engineer at AIcrowd.
+He is always eager to chat about research concerning Deep Learning and Physical Sciences.